 A favorite past time of mine is sitting at a café visiting with a good friend while sipping on a creamy cappuccino or a refreshing iced tea.
 I cherish quality time spent sharing soul-feeding stories about life experiences, observations, and insights; what the Hawaiians refer to as Talk Story—“to chat informally” or “to shoot the breeze.”

-During the past year-and-a-half of Covid regulations, access to lengthy café time was, for a while, non-existent.
+During the year-and-a-half of strict Covid regulations, access to lengthy café time was, for a while, non-existent.
 As much as I appreciated the take-out-order option local coffee houses implemented—in order to remain open durning the uncertain times of the pandemic—I was missing two key ingredient in the café experience; the café and the communing.
 Globally, locally, and personally we had to find alternate avenues for social-distance communing and different vehicles for virtual interactions.

 FaceTime had already become a “thing” long before it became a necessity, and Zoom launched us into the virtual classroom—both requiring we develop and adapt a new way of managing our lives.
 With in-person interactions being off limits, we had to get creative about how we nurture our need for communing.
 The transition took some time with a lot of trial and error, however, it wasn’t that long before we began settling into the new version of social interaction.

 For myself, I was “forced” to join the Twenty-First century when transitioning my in-person courses to an on-line classroom was no longer avoidable.
 Because my work and style of facilitating are profoundly and energetically informed by interacting with clients, I had, up until now, resisted doing courses and private-client sessions on-line.
 The pandemic challenged me to consider otherwise, get over my resistance, and get creative.